Radhach9027/NetworkClient/README.md

 # Network Client

 * It uses URLSession.
-* Built over SPM, add to your package dependency https://github.com/Radhach9027/NetworkClient and poin to **main** branch.
+* Built over SPM, add to your package dependency https://github.com/Radhach9027/NetworkClient and point to **main** branch.

 ### Key Features: